Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Dimension estimates of and its boundary for

 \end{proof}

-\begin{proposition} $\mathcal{M}(H,10)$ is irreducible of dimension $11$. \end{proposition} \begin{proof} By Lemma \ref{P1}, it is enough to consider the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $ 9$ subscheme lying on a hyperplane.\\
+\begin{proposition} $\mathcal{M}(H,10)$ is irreducible of dimension $11$. \end{proposition} \begin{proof} By Lemma \ref{P1}, it is enough to consider the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $ 10$ subscheme lying on a hyperplane.\\

 Since $P$ satisfies $\text{CB}(3)$, $h^0(\mathcal{J}_P(3)) \ge 11$.
 Thus there exists a cubic hypersurface containing $P$ and not containing $H$.
 By Bertini, a general such cubic is irreducible and hence intersects $H$ in an irreducible cubic plane curve.
 Therefore, $P$ lies in a plane cubic curve.
-Since any two plane cubic curves intersect at $9$ points, there exists a unique plane cubic curve containing $P$.\\ On the other hand, given a plane cubic curve intersects $S$ at $18$ points and a plane cubic curve imposes $9$ independent conditions on the sections of $\mathcal{O}(3)$.
-Thus any $10$ points of these $18$ points satisfies $\text{CB}(3)$ and hence gives a vector bundle as an extension of the form:
+Since any two plane cubic curves intersect in a subscheme of length $9$ , there exists a unique plane cubic curve containing $P$.\\ On the other hand, given a plane cubic curve intersects $S$ in a subscheme of length $18$ and a plane cubic curve imposes $9$ independent conditions on the sections of $\mathcal{O}(3)$.
+Thus any subscheme of length $10$ of this subscheme of length $18$ satisfies $\text{CB}(3)$ and hence gives a vector bundle as an extension of the form: